benbotto/test-repo/README.md

 #### Installing the Chart

-With our deployment and service defined, we can install the chart using helm.
+With our deployment and service defined, we can install the chart using Helm.
 Let's deploy it using the newly-created Docker image, 1.1.0, with 3 replicas.

 ```
 helm install --name=k8s-tutorial-api ./k8s --set replicaCount=3,image.tag=1.1.0